ShahidIqb/PPI_dimer_pdb2fasta/README.md

 # PPI_dimer_pdb2fasta
-This program converts PDB to FASTA sequence and maps pdb's mutation-position to fasta's mutation-position.
+This program converts PDB to FASTA sequence and maps pdb's mutation-position to fasta's mutation-position from a CSV file.

-The following packages are required and can be installed accordingly:
+The following package is required and can be installed accordingly:

 pip install six